 One of the best ways to protect yourself is to freeze your credit with the 3 credit bureaus.
 There 3 credit bureaus are:

 A credit freeze means if someone tries to access your credit to establish a credit card, car loan, whatever it is, the request for the credit report will reject.
 When you set up the credit freeze each of the bureaus will you with a login or a pin number that allows you to “unfreeze” your credit for a selected period of time.
-If you have implemented a credit freeze and you apply for a car loan you would follow the steps below:
+If you have implemented a credit freeze and you apply for a car loan, from a company like chase auto loan, you would follow the steps below:

 - Ask the dealership which credit bureau they run their reports through

 - Login to your account at that credit bureau